hanazuki/isc-kea.deb/doc/sphinx/arm/dhcp4-srv.rst

 The ``config-backend-pull`` command can be used to force the server to immediately poll any configuration changes from the database and avoid waiting for the next fetch cycle.
-(This command was added in Kea release 1.7.1 for both DHCPv4 and DHCPv6 servers.)

 Finally, in the configuration example above, two hook libraries are loaded.
 The first, ``libdhcp_mysql_cb.so``, is the implementation of the Configuration Backend for MySQL.
 It must be always present when the server uses MySQL as the configuration repository.
-Failing to load this library will result in an error during the server configuration if the `"mysql"` database is selected with the ``config-control`` parameter.
+Failing to load this library will result in an error during the server configuration if the "mysql" database is selected with the ``config-control`` parameter.

 The second hook library, ``libdhcp_cb_cmds.so``, is optional.
 It should be loaded when the Kea server instance is to be used to manage the